EddOliver/BBM-Bridge-Baby-Monitor/README.md

 - For the final test it was decided to take the system to a pedestrian bridge in our university, we monitoring every so often to verify that the system works correctly.

-Video: Click on the image
+Video: Click on the image:

 [![BBM - Demo](https://i.ibb.co/TR9vzWw/BBMLogo.png)](https://youtu.be/4BNzPV9-NgQ)

 ## Results: